readymade-ui/readymade/README.md

 Chat with us on [Dischord](https://discord.gg/8GDKfv).

-For more information, read [Readymade documentation](https://readymade-ui.github.io/readymade/).
+For more information, read our [Readymade documentation](https://readymade-ui.github.io/readymade/).

 ### Development